-Expectations for Engagement - Face to Face Learning
+Expectations for Engagement - Online Learning

-To help make the learning experience fulfilling and rewarding, the following Expectations for Engagement provide the parameters for reasonable engagement between students and instructors for the learning environment.
+To help make the web-based learning experience fulfilling and rewarding, the following Expectations for Engagement provide the parameters for reasonable engagement between students and instructors for the online learning environment.
 Students and instructors are welcome to exceed these requirements.